25 Jul Learn to say NO – better manage other people’s expectations

 This a useful strategy to use when you know it is a task that is rightfully yours, but you are already snowed under.
 It’s a yes/but alternative.
 Consider the following examples:

-“I can do that for you, but I’m currently doing (insert task) which I really must finish, can I do this for you… (insert time that is convenient – remembering Point 4 above).
+- “I can do that for you, but I’m currently doing (insert task) which I really must finish, can I do this for you on/at… (insert time that is convenient – remembering Point 4 above).
 OR

 The key as I think you can see here is to let the person know what you are currently working on and when you can take on their request.
 Once you let the person know this, you may be able to negotiate a realistic time-frame.